 This is the best insurance provider for truck owners with accidents on their records.
 American Family Insurance provides competitive pricing even if the truck driver has violations such as speeding tickets.

 American Family Insurance is also known for having a good record of consumer complaints on state regulators.

 Geico is the best insurance company for commercial truck agencies looking for competitively-priced insurance policies.
-Geico is an excellent choice for trucking companies who are after state-minimum liability coverage.
+Geico is an excellent choice for trucking companies that are after state-minimum coverage.

 This company also has a high level of positive experience from customers who have insurance claims.

-Progressive Commercial is the best insurance provider for commercial truck agencies who are looking for a wide variety of insurance options.
+Progressive Commercial is the best insurance provider for commercial truck agencies that are looking for a wide variety of insurance options.